billburn/penetration-testing/Wireless/README.md

 ```

 ## Audit password strength of captured network hash
-- **(NOTE: This is for testing purposes only, do NOT capture for wireless networks that you don't own)**
+- **(NOTE: This is for testing purposes only, do NOT capture packets for wireless networks that you don't own)**
 ```
 aircrack-ng <name of pcap> -w /usr/share/wordlists/rockyou.txt
 ```